joshelboy/pkck_bot/README.md

 eventhandler is automaticly calling it, when ist command is getting used.
 Same for buttons.
 Look out for labeling misstakes.
 *Run "deploy-commands"* after u created new commands.
 Global commands may take up to 1h to register.

+# For u to do
+* create service file for the bot AND the generateW2G
+* call generateW2G every 24h or add a function call into the bot script